Please wait while the transcript is being prepared...

 Let's first review the MAPK signal transduction network - relevant to cancer.

 the major signalling pathways relevant to cancer, modified from Dr. Weinberg's review.

 proliferation, differentiation, migration, and apoptosis.

-is one of the most studied of the memory and MAPK pathways and has attracted intense research interest,
+is one of the most studied of the mammalian MAPK pathways,

-because of
+and has attracted intense research interest because of

 its critical involvement in the regulation of cell proliferation and survival.

 In normal cells, this signalling pathway,

 regulates cellular functions such as proliferation and angiogenesis.

 In tumor cells, a number of receptor tyrosine kinases or RTKs,